The travel industry looks a lot different today than it did a year ago. And it will look a lot different a year from now than it does today.

 Recent estimates from the World Travel and Tourism Council (WTTC) show the global economy will absorb a $5.5 trillion loss from the travel and tourism sector in 2020.
 Clearly, ongoing pandemic complications have saddled the entire industry with adversity, but there’s some good news: it’s not insurmountable.

-The travel industry has shown signs of recovery in recent months.
+Trends in the travel industry have shown signs of recovery in recent months.
 However, the ways people are traveling and the ways they are thinking about traveling have changed dramatically.

 Alternative lodging options (i.e., non-hotels) have surged to the top of traveler preferences.
 Recent data shows two-thirds of travelers who are considering alternative accommodations cite “lower risk of virus exposure” and “less-populated area” as key selling points—so in many ways, we already know what guests want during COVID-19.
-Now let’s take a look at some other telling trends.
+Now let’s take a look at some other telling trends in the travel industry.

 The good news is this: people want to travel.
 Travel search trends are rising around the world, and in the U.S., travelers are gravitating toward destinations closer to their homes.
 The latest numbers certainly support that trend: